Muhammedojo/BeSpoke/README.md

 You then navigate to either dashboard or login screen.

-At the point of login, after the credentials has been provided and validated, I send a POST request to the server using Dio, I would have created a response file, Which I will then you to display on the UI if request is successful or not If it's successful I route to the dashboard
+At the point of login, after the credentials has been provided and validated, I send a POST request to the server using Dio, I would have created a response class, Which I will then you to display on the UI if request is successful or not If it's successful I route to the dashboard